alekswoje/BetterFollowbot/README.md

 ## Installation

 1. Download or clone this repository
-2. Copy the `BetterFollowbotLite` folder to your `Plugins/Source/` directory
+2. Copy the `BetterFollowbot` folder to your `Plugins/Source/` directory
 3. Launch Path of Exile with ExileCore/PoeHelper
 4. The plugin will be automatically compiled and loaded